hzwer/ECCV2022-RIFE/README.md

 2021.5.15 News: We are working on RIFE-HD-v3 model. lease check our [Update Log v3](https://github.com/hzwer/arXiv2020-RIFE/issues/164).
 For previous version, you may refer to [Update log v2](https://github.com/hzwer/arXiv2020-RIFE/issues/41).

-Our model can run 30+FPS for 2X 1080p interpolation on a 2080Ti GPU.
+The HDv3 model can run 30+FPS for 2X 1080p interpolation on a 2080Ti GPU.
 Currently, our method supports 2X,4X,8X... interpolation, and multi-frame interpolation between a pair of images.
 Everyone is welcome to use our alpha version and make suggestions!

 16X interpolation results from two input images: